Myanmar Muslims in remote Rakhine suffer worsening health crisis

 Access to NRS is severely restricted and only a handful of foreign reporters have been there.

-A Reuters team traveled seven hours by boat and car from Rakhine's capital Sittwe on a recent visit, one of the few times an international news organization has been allowed into NRS.
+A Reuters team travelled seven hours by boat and car from Rakhine's capital Sittwe on a recent visit, one of the few times an international news organisation has been allowed into NRS.

 They witnessed evidence of a growing health crisis in a region where Rohingya say their basic human rights are denied.